damianmichalowski/damianmichalowski/README.md

-### Hi there, I'm Damian 👋
+### Hi there, I'm Damian
-## About me 😎
+## About me
-* 🔭 Take a look at [Movies Browser](https://github.com/Marcin-Malek/movies-browser) and my [Personal Homepage](https://github.com/damianmichalowski/Personal-Homepage)
+* 🔭 Take a look at my [Personal Homepage](https://portfoliodamianmichalowski.vercel.app)
-* 🔭 Working on developing my skills in technologies: React, TypeScript, Sass.
+* 🔭 Working on developing my skills in technologies: React, TypeScript, Next.Js.
 * 👯 Looking for a job as a **Front-End Developer(React)**
 * 📸 As a hobby, I take photographs, create graphic works in Photoshop, Adobe Premiere and Illustrator
 * 📫 Reach me with the links below